-Jalapeño Ranch Turkey Burgers made with ground turkey, ranch dressing, spices, and wrapped in a lettuce bun for an easy summer burger recipe that is that gluten free, dairy free, paleo, and Whole30 approved!
+Jalapeño Ranch Turkey Burgers made with ground turkey, ranch dressing, spices, and wrapped in a lettuce bun for an easy summer burger recipe that is gluten-free, dairy-free, paleo, and Whole30 approved!

 It’s burger week!!
 If you didn’t know, this week I am sharing all burger themed recipe on ETG!
 A perfect mid summer recipe pick me up if you need some new burger ideas.
 And we are starting off with these jalapeño ranch turkey burgers!